qmk/qmk_firmware/docs/feature_audio.md

 `#define AUDIO_PWM_TIMERCHANNEL 1`
 (as well as `#define AUDIO_PWM_PINALTERNATE_FUNCTION 42` if you are on STM32F2 or larger) which will use Timer 1 to directly drive pin PA8 through the PWM hardware (TIM1_CH1 = PA8).
-Should you want to use the pwm-hardware on another pin and timer - be ready to dig into the STM32 datasheet to pick the right TIMx_CHy and pin-alternate function.
+Should you want to use the pwm-hardware on another pin and timer - be ready to dig into the STM32 data-sheet to pick the right TIMx_CHy and pin-alternate function.

 ## Songs